derpolsper/encode/README.md

 3  - test for crf
 4  - test for mbtree vs --no-mbtree
 5  - test for qcomp
-6  - test for aq mode, aq strength and psy-rd
+6  - test for aq strength in different aq modes
+7  - test for psy-rd
-7  - test for psy-trellis
+8  - test for psy-trellis
-8  - do some more things: chroma-qp-offset
+9  - do some more things: chroma-qp-offset
-9  - another round of crf
+10 - another round of crf
-10 - encoding the whole movie
+11 - encoding the whole movie

 The script consists of two parts:
 The bash script itself: encode.sh and a configuration file default.cfg in a directory named encode.